openelections/openelections-data-us/README.md

 # openelections-data-us

-This repository contains pre-processed election results for president from all states.
+This repository contains pre-processed election results for president from all states, so far for the 2016 general election only.
 Caveats and notes on specific types of files are below.

 ### County-level files